Permission for an Event

 - Responsibility for the organisation and conduct of each event will be taken by a single named junior member of the college.

-- An event booking form must be completed for every intended event.
-This must be signed by the Dean who, providing all is in order, will give permission for the event to take place, and by College staff members concerned with safety, licensing etc. as noted on the form.
+- An event booking process must be completed for every intended event.
+This must be approved by the Dean who, providing all is in order, will give permission for the event to take place, and by College staff members concerned with safety, licensing etc. as noted in the guidance.

 - The venue must be booked with the Internal Events Co-ordinator beforehand.
 Note that College regulations forbid the holding of parties in student rooms, staircases in the College and houses on Lensfield Road.